smartavionics/RawMouse/README.md

 ### Known Issues

 * Complex models can be slow to move when the preview screen is active but there's not much that can be done about that here.
+As of version 1.0.6, holding the CTRL key down while moving the layer view will switch to X-ray view for the duration of the move and then go back to the layer view when the movement finishes.

 * The rotation motion is rather weird because it's still using the original 2D mouse code.